Accredited Assessor Training

 The Hydropower Sustainability Assessment Protocol promotes and guides more sustainable hydropower projects.
 It provides a common language which allows governments, civil society, financial institutions and the hydropower sector to evaluate sustainability.

-The Environmental, Social and Governance Gap Analysis Tool (ESG Tool), based on the framework of the Protocol, is designed to identify gaps against good practice and provides an action plan to help project teams address these within a reasonable timeframe.
+The Environmental, Social and Governance Gap Analysis Tool (HESG Tool), based on the framework of the HSAP, is designed to identify gaps against good practice and provides an action plan to help project teams address these within a reasonable timeframe.
 It is divided into 12 topic sections which are compatible with IFC Environmental and Social Performance Standards and the World Bank’s Environmental and Social Framework.

 Both tools were developed by the International Hydropower Association (IHA) in partnership with the Hydropower Sustainability Assessment Council, which is formed of social and environmental NGOs, financial institutions, governments and hydropower companies.